api2cart/scala-sdk/docs/CartApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = CartApi("https://api.api2cart.com/v1.1")
-    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val couponsIds: String = 1,2,3 // String | Filter coupons by ids

     val storeId: String = 1 // String | Filter coupons by store id

+    val langId: String = 3 // String | Language id

+    val avail: Boolean = false // Boolean | Filter coupons by avail status

     val dateStartFrom: String = 2016-12-29 16:44:30 // String | Filter entity by date_start (greater or equal)